 Eating a healthy diet, including the DASH diet (eating more fruits, vegetables, and low fat dairy products, less saturated and total fat).

 Reducing the amount of sodium in your diet to less than 1,500 milligrams a day if you have high blood pressure.
-Healthy adults need to limit their sodium intake to no more 2,300 milligrams a day (about 1 teaspoon of salt).
+Healthy adults should try to limit their sodium intake to no more 2,300 milligrams a day (about 1 teaspoon of salt).

 Limiting alcohol to two drinks a day for men, one drink a day for women.